100676964/Forex_V2/README.md

 # Forex_V2
-## This is a automatic forex trading bot, you will need an Oanda practice trading account for it to work!
+## This is a automatic forex trading bot, you will need too apply an Oanda practice trading account for it to work!